codingbelief/arm-architecture-reference-manual-for-armv8-a/en/chapter_d4/d42_8_the_effects_of_disabling_a_stage_of_address_translation.md

 **Instruction access**
 The stage 1 translation assigns the Normal memory attribute, with the cacheability and shareability attributes determined by the value of the SCTLR.I bit for the translation regime, as follows:
-When the value of I is 0: The stage 1 translation assigns the Non-cacheable and Outer Shareable attributes.
+**When the value of I is 0**: The stage 1 translation assigns the Non-cacheable and Outer Shareable attributes.

-**When the value of I is 1**:
+**When the value of I is 1**: The stage 1 translation assigns the Cacheable, Inner Write-Through no Write-Allocate Read-Allocate, Outer Write-Through no Write-Allocate Read Allocate Outer Shareable attribute.